 By thinking holistically about their commercial foundation—including contract management, sourcing, procurement and other related processes—they can avoid pitfalls that come from only addressing derivative projects.
 The objectives of digital procurement transformation have to change from incremental gains through productivity, cycle time gains and become more strategic in nature like revenue maximization, cost optimization and harnessing industry-wide innovation.

 Since every dollar in and every dollar out of a business is governed by a contract of some sort, it is imperative that organizations think holistically about their commercial foundation.
-Contracts are the ultimate source of commercial truth of what commitments and entitlements a company holds with its customers, supplier and other partners.
+Contracts are the ultimate source of commercial truth of what commitments and entitlements a company holds with its customers, suppliers and other partners.
 It is essential that any digital transformation project involving the commercial foundation of sourcing, procurement, supply-chain and other related processes puts contracts at the core to avoid pitfalls that come from only addressing derivative projects.

 If you’re interested in learning more about contract management software and how it can help your sourcing organization, please reach out to one of our platform specialists.